grantila/fetch-h2/README.md

 The module tries to adhere to the [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) very closely, but extends it slightly to fit better into Node.js (e.g. using streams).

-Regardless of whether you're actually interested in the Fetch API per se or not, as long as you want to handle HTTP/2 client requests in Node.js, this module is a lot easier and more natural to use than the native built-in [`http2`](https://nodejs.org/dist/latest-v8.x/docs/api/http2.html) module which is low-level in comparison.
+Regardless of whether you're actually interested in the Fetch API per se or not, as long as you want to handle HTTP/2 client requests in Node.js, this module is a lot easier and more natural to use than the native built-in [`http2`](https://nodejs.org/dist/latest-v10.x/docs/api/http2.html) module which is low-level in comparison.

 `fetch-h2` supports cookies (per-context, see below), so when the server sends 'set-cookie' headers, they are saved and automatically re-sent, even after disconnect.
 They are however only persisted in-memory.

 By default, `fetch-h2` will accept `gzip` and `deflate` encodings, and decode transparently.
 If you also want to allow Brotli (`br`), use the [`fetch-h2-br`](https://www.npmjs.com/package/fetch-h2-br) package.

-**NOTE;** HTTP/2 support was recently introduced in Node.js (version 8.4), and required `node` to be started with a flag `--expose-http2` up to version 8.7 (this module won't work without it).
+**NOTE;** HTTP/2 support was introduced in Node.js (version 8.4), and required `node` to be started with a flag `--expose-http2` up to version 8.7 (this module won't work without it).
 From Node.js 8.8, the `http2` module is available without any flag.
+The API has changed and not settled until 10.x, **and `fetch-h2` requires 10.x**.

+## Releases

+Since 1.0.0, `fetch-h2` requires Node.js 10.

 ## Imports